ADHD, Anxiety, And Mental Health: Understanding Their Connections And Comorbidities

 Effective ADHD treatment options that can also be effective for treating co-occurring mental disorders like anxiety include:

-• Individual or family therapy with a mental health professional
+- Individual or family therapy with a mental health professional

-• Cognitive behavioral therapy
+- Cognitive behavioral therapy

-• Antidepressant medication
+- Antidepressant medication

-• Anti-anxiety medication
+- Anti-anxiety medication

 Children and adults who are diagnosed with ADHD can experience difficulties in many areas of life, including at work, school, and in personal relationships.
 Adding to these challenges, people who live with ADHD might also be diagnosed with coexisting mental health conditions such as anxiety disorder, mood disorder, and substance use disorder.

-If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
+If you are struggling with substance use, contact the SAMHSA National Helpline at 1-800-662-HELP (4357) to receive support and resources.
 Support is available 24/7.

-If you believe that you are managing a comorbidity along with ADHD, you can make an appointment with a mental health professional to get the support you need.
+If you believe that you are managing comorbidity along with ADHD, you can make an appointment with a mental health professional to get the support you need.

-When you are managing any form of mental health disorder, making appointments and finding the right therapist can feel like “just another challenge” to add on to your long list of daily tasks.
+When you are managing any form of mental health disorder, making appointments and finding the right therapist can feel like “just another challenge” to add to your long list of daily tasks.
 If you are worried that you do not have the time or mental fortitude to meet with an in-person therapist, you might consider online therapy as an alternative for managing ADHD and anxiety.

-Cognitive behavioral therapy for navigating ADHD and anxiety
+Cognitive behavioral therapy for navigating ADHD and anxiety and their symptoms

 Cognitive behavioral therapy, for example, is a widely utilized type of talk therapy that can help individuals reframe negative thought patterns, like those that can lead to maladaptive emotions and behaviors related to ADHD and anxiety.

-If you are looking for support as you navigate ADHD and anxiety, or believe you may be dealing with untreated adolescent or adult ADHD or another mental health–related concern, you might consider reaching out to a licensed therapist online.
+If you are looking for support as you navigate ADHD and anxiety or believe you may be dealing with untreated adolescent or adult ADHD or another mental health–related concern, you might consider reaching out to a licensed therapist online.

 Takeaway